MSc In Archaeology

 - evidence that your academic ability and focus are suited to the demands and nature of the degree.

-Applicants will be notified if they have been successful by the start of April.
-At this point an acceptance of the bursary is expected within a couple of weeks.
+Applicants will normally be notified if they have been successful by the start of April.
+At this point an acceptance of the award is expected within a couple of weeks.